Being Openly Gay: Overcoming Fear of Public Affection

 Past Experiences of Discrimination or Harassment

-If you’ve been harassed or made to feel unsafe in public before, your brain may now automatically associate public affection with danger.
+If you have been harassed or made to feel unsafe in public before, your brain may now automatically associate public affection with danger, even in places that are actually safe.
+That is conditioning doing its job.
+The goal is not to ignore risk but to give your body better data.

 The Toll of Hiding Affection